 For Medicare beneficiaries meeting criteria described above, coverage is limited to one of the following within 1 calendar year:

-*1 pair of custom-molded shoes and 2 additional pair of multi-density inserts.
+- 1 pair of custom-molded shoes and 2 additional pairs of multi-density inserts.

 Medicare program carriers generally require the following before reimbursement will be made for shoes, inserts or modifications furnished to a program beneficiary.